Democratic candidates slam 'great genius' Trump for botching coronavirus response

-CHARLESTON, S.C. — Democratic presidential candidates criticized President Donald Trump's response to the coronavirus outbreak during the debate on Tuesday night, blasting budget cuts his administration has made to the Centers for Disease Control and Prevention and his thrashing of the U.S.'s international relationships.
+CHARLESTON, S.C. — Democratic presidential candidates criticized President Donald Trump's response to the coronavirus outbreak during their debate Tuesday night, blasting budget cuts his administration has made to the Centers for Disease Control and Prevention and his thrashing of the U.S.'s international relationships.

-Klobuchar was asked by the CBS moderators if she would close the border to Americans who had been exposed to the virus, but she did not answer the question.
+Klobuchar was asked by the CBS moderators whether she would close the border to Americans who had been exposed to the virus, but she did not answer.

 Klobuchar, Sanders hit Trump over coronavirus preparationFeb.
 26, 202001:55